sathvits/Sustainable_city_management/README.md

     This command generates a project directory, myproject, with the following structure:

-**Step 3: Create a Django App**
+### Step 3: Create a Django App

  -> Navigate to the project directory and create a new app:
     cd myproject
     python manage.py startapp myapp
     This creates an myapp folder for your application's core logic:

-**Step 4: Configure the App**
+### Step 4: Configure the App
-Add the app to the project by editing myproject/settings.py:
+ -> Add the app to the project by editing myproject/settings.py:

-Step 5: Set Up the Templates Directory
+### Step 5: Set Up the Templates Directory
-Create a Templates Folder: Inside myapp, create a folder named templates: bash mkdir myapp/templates
+ -> Create a Templates Folder: Inside myapp, create a folder named templates:
+    bash
+    mkdir myapp/templates
     Configure Templates in Settings: Update myproject/settings.py in the TEMPLATES section:

-Step 6: Create a Basic Template
+### Step 6: Create a Basic Template
-Inside the myapp/templates folder, create a file named index.html.
+ -> Inside the myapp/templates folder, create a file named index.html.
     Add the following sample content:

-Step 7: Set Up a View
+### Step 7: Set Up a View
-Define a view to render the template.
+ -> Define a view to render the template.
 Edit myapp/views.py:

-Step
-8: Map the View to a URL
+### Step 8: Map the View to a URL
-Create a URL Configuration for the App: In myapp/urls.py, add:
+ -> Create a URL Configuration for the App: In myapp/urls.py, add:
     Include the App’s URLs in the Project: Edit myproject/urls.py:

-Step 9: Run the Server
+### Step 9: Run the Server
-Start the Django development server: python manage.py runserver
+ -> Start the Django development server:
+    python manage.py runserver

-Step 10: Verify the Setup
+### Step 10: Verify the Setup
- Run Django's development server to make sure everything works. python manage.py runserver 0.0.0.0:8000
+ -> Run Django's development server to make sure everything works.
+    python manage.py runserver 0.0.0.0:8000
     Open a browser and navigate to http://<EC2-public-IP>:8000 to check if the Django welcome page is displayed.